 Once you get to the campus, you are not alone.
 We run a wide range of services to help you get the most out of your time here, to prepare for life beyond university, and to help you if times get tough because we know living abroad can sometimes be very stressful.

-The Institute for International Collaboration (IIC) provides counseling services to international students and scholars.
+The Institute for the Advancement of Higher Education provides counseling services to international students and scholars.
 To meet the unique needs of international students, counseling sessions deal with a wide range of issues including career and academic concerns, interpersonal and cultural adjustment issues, psychological difficulties and any other concerns that international students may encounter.

-An IIC counselor will help you make your own decisions to resolve these difficulties.
-Psychiatric consultation is also available at the Health Care Center, which can be done with an IIC counselor if their translation services are needed.
+A counselor will help you make your own decisions to resolve these difficulties.
+Psychiatric consultation is also available at the Health Care Center, which can be done with a counselor if their translation services are needed.

 In order to make an appointment, please send an email to the email address below.
 Please note that all your details will be kept confidential and will only be seen by your counselor.